ZackDev/zackdev.github.io/pages/conding_style.md

         pass
 ```

+# Coding Style Guidelines:
 The following guidelines are the ones I use for, not only, but also for Python programs.

-* Imports
+## Imports:
 * group imports into two sections, one for known modules, the second for custom module imports
-* Classes
+## Classes:
 * use first letter capitalization for classes
 * define object class functions like init(self) and del(self) at the start of the class body
 * keep a line spacing of two lines between classes
 * use brackets only if class inherits from other classes
-* Functions
+## Functions:
 * function name in lower case letters
 * code follows function definition without a blank line
 * separate function names which consist of multiple words by and underscore
 * pseudo private functions with preceding underscore
 * have a line spacing of one line between functions
 * for parameters see the 'Variables' section
-* Variables:
+## Variables:
 * variable name in lower case letters
 * use underscore for separation of variables which names consist of multiple words